w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-readable-minimum.md

 title: Text style readable (minimum)
 ---

-The default/authored presentation of :term[text] style property meets the minimum @@[X values, to be determined] for:
+The default/authored presentation of :term[text] style property meets the minimum @@ [values to be determined] for:
 * Typeface
 * Font size
 * Font width